bmaltais/kohya_ss/README.md

 Gradual Latent is a Hires fix that gradually increases the size of the latent. `sdxl_gen_img.py` has the following options added.

 - `--gradual_latent_timesteps`: Specifies the timestep to start increasing the size of the latent.
 The default is None, which means Gradual Latent is not used.
+Please try around 750 at first.
 - `--gradual_latent_ratio`: Specifies the initial size of the latent.
 The default is 0.5, which means it starts with half the default latent size.
 - `--gradual_latent_ratio_step`: Specifies the ratio to increase the size of the latent.
 The default is 0.125, which means the latent size is gradually increased to 0.625, 0.75, 0.875, 1.0.
 - `--gradual_latent_ratio_every_n_steps`: Specifies the interval to increase the size of the latent.
 The default is 3, which means the latent size is increased every 3 steps.

 Each option can also be specified with prompt options, `--glt`, `--glr`, `--gls`, `--gle`.

-__Please specify `euler_a` for the sampler.__ It will not work with other samplers.
+__Please specify `euler_a` for the sampler.__ Because the source code of the sampler is modified.
+It will not work with other samplers.

 `gen_img_diffusers.py` also has the same options, but in the range I tried, it only generated distorted images no matter what I did.